i Nature of the insurance and reinsurance market

 i Sources of law

 Although court decisions are in principle not binding, in giving their judgments, local courts tend to rely heavily on the judgments of the Court of Appeal.
+However, established and consistent case law is lacking with regard to analysis and interpretation of insurance terms and conditions in most of the disputes, especially if the dispute requires technical or engineering expertise; because such disputes are mostly resolved by means of out-of-court settlements.

 The Insurance Act and subsidiary legislation provide the regulatory framework of the insurance and reinsurance industry.